 G. de P. — Well, I think I understand you.

-Student — My idea of the expression in The Voice of the Silence, "to lose the very consciousness of desire," was what you said about rising above all the temptations and the so-called struggles of the lower planes, so that we might become unconscious of anything that is beneath the higher.
+Student — The idea in The Voice of the Silence to lose the very consciousness of desire, is what you said about rising above all the temptations and the so-called struggles of the lower planes, so that we might become unconscious of anything that is beneath the higher.

 G. de P. — That is right.

 Student— Then that is why the buddhic splendor is visible?

 G. de P. — Yes.
 Of course this is a very profound, a very, very deep, subject of thought that you have touched upon.
 The expression losing all consciousness of desire refers, of course, only to the lower desire.
 Remember that desire can be a divine thing as well as a material thing.
 There are the divine desires.

 The buddhic splendor can hardly be said to be seen with the physical eye, although its effects are actually visible in the human being in whom the buddhic splendor shines.
 The buddhic splendor radiates energies that are instantly sensed.
 In the man whose lower parts are so filled with evil desires that they entirely control him, it is practically impossible for the buddhic splendor to work.
 Rising above the desire plane, the plane of the lower desires, the man allies himself with his spiritual parts, and instantly thereafter his whole being becomes irradiated with the buddhic splendor.
 Have I answered your question responsively?